learnNcode/MediaChooser/README.md

 What does this library do ?
 -----------------------------------
 Useful library for selecting images and videos from sd-card.
-The library can be used to disply images & videos in  file view or folder view.
+The library can be used to display images & videos in  file view or folder view.
 File view shows all files whereas Folder view shows files categorized.
 All items are sorted according to date-time with latest item showing first.